Bachelor of Arts (Honours) in Creative Digital Media

 What do I Need?

-At least Grade C3 in two higher level papers (one of the C3s must be in English) and Grade D3 in four ordinary level papers in the Leaving Cert.
+At least grade H5 or better in two higher level papers (one of the H5's must be in English) and grade O6 or better in four ordinary level papers in the Leaving Certificate.
 Pass in Foundation Level Mathematics is acceptable for this course.

 How To Apply